VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 ## Identity Check

 All the Virgil Security services are strongly interconnected with the Identity Service.
-It determines the ownership of the identity being checked using particular mechanisms and as a result it generates a temporary token to be used for the operations which require an identity verification.
+It determines the ownership of the Identity being checked using particular mechanisms and as a result it generates a temporary token to be used for the operations which require an Identity verification.

 #### Request Verification

-Initialize the identity verification process.
+Initialize the Identity verification process.

 ```csharp
 var identityRequest = await virgilHub.Identity.Verify("test1@virgilsecurity.com", IdentityType.Email);